Return to Home Page for Full Product Listing

 Overview

-We import between 150,000 and 200,000 rabbit skins per year and have been in this business for more than a decade.
+According to U.S. Department of Commerce statistics, we are one of the largest importer of tanned rabbit skins in the United States.
+We import between 100,000 and 200,000 rabbit skins per year and have been in this business for more than a decade.
 We understand this market thoroughly and know that our skins are some of the nicest ones for the price in the market today.

 Please do not hesitate to call us at 1.800.206.6544 if you have any questions.
 Thank you.